FirePlank/HydroChess/README.md

 # HydroChess

 HydroChess is a chess engine written in Rust that is capable of beating most human players.
-As the developer of HydroChess, you have created a formidable tool for playing and analyzing chess.
+As the developer of HydroChess, I have created a formidable tool for playing and analyzing chess.

 ## Installation